rackerlabs/ebs_snapper/DESIGN.md

 }
 ```

-Another example with a crontab expression for midnight central time:
+Another example with a crontab expression for midnight CDT:
 ```
 {
   "match": {